sighupio/workshop-material/devsecopsday/supply-chain-security/hands-on/09-results.md

 ```console
 kubectl port-forward -n tekton-pipelines service/tekton-dashboard 9097:9097
 ```
 and then open a browser to http://localhost:9097.

+> **Note**
+>  If you are following the containerday workshop on site (aws infrastructure) in order to expose the dashboard
+> you need to edit the service/tekton-dashboard into a NodePort service.

 After a few minutes, our pipeline has terminated successfully:
 ![pipeline](images/pipeline.png)